 1) How Does a Chapter 13 Dismissal Refund Work?

 Also, your bankruptcy attorney may make a claim on those funds for unpaid professional fees.
 In some cases, the refund could also be subject to a wage garnishment order or an IRS levy.
 This is because the bankruptcy automatic stay is no longer in effect after a dismissal.
-Without the stay, creditors can start taking actions to collect their debt again.
+Without the stay, creditors can start taking action to collect their debt again.